cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Generate a random byte array with `Ns` bytes, and attempt to map to a Scalar by calling `DeserializeScalar` in constant time.
 If it succeeds, return the result.
 If it fails, try again with another random byte array, until the procedure succeeds.
-Failure to implement this in constant time can leak information about the underlying corresponding Scalar.
+Failure to implement `DeserializeScalar` in constant time can leak information about the underlying corresponding Scalar.

 Note the that the Scalar size might be some bits smaller than the array size,